-Commented [A7]: The EPS responsibility is to continuously improve portals and platforms that interface customers.
-It is not the best practice for every improvement to be approved by regulatory body.
-EPS shall take reasonable actions within its responsibility mindful of the cost to make its services better for interconnection customers.
+Commented [A7]: The EPS responsibility is to continuously improve portia and platforms that interface customers.
+It is not the best practice for every improvement to be approved by regulatory obdy.
+EPS shall the reasonable actions within its responsibility mindful of the cost to make its services better for interconnection customers.